- This event has passed.

 The cost for the Winter Medicinal Plant Workshop is $85, including all materials for preparing plant medicines.
 A limited number of scholarships for pharmacy, medical, and herbal medicine students are available.
 After the workshop, participants will receive a detailed follow-up email including plant lists and recipes.

-To register for this event, first use the REGISTER button below or at the top of this page.
-Then use the PayPal button below to complete payment and reserve your space.
+To register for this event, please use the REGISTER button below or at the top of this page.
+You will be notified if a space is available for you.